PledikUytnyi/Galaxies_Classification/README.md

 ## Tools and methods used

 The classification is performed with the Random Forest algorithm.
-Libraries used: sklearn, pandas, numpy, matplotlib, h5py and the astrophysics library healpy.
+Libraries used: scikit-learn, pandas, numpy, matplotlib, h5py and the astrophysics library healpy.

 ## Project files